 The Tauber valley is named such because of the Tauber River that flows through it.
 Lots of gorgeous things to see and even vineyards!If you keep walking along, you’ll discover adorable houses that look medieval.
 They are out in the countryside so you know they are legit and not just a tourist trap!

 Found some cute puppies to play with outside of these little delights.

 10. Der Club!

 If the Night Watchman tour and lack of droves of tourists isn’t enough to convince you, how about a pumping good time at a club?
 And it’s name is literally “The Club.”
 Gosh I miss Germans and their very precise names for things.

 Unconfirmed… but there might be some Transformers here.

 Also, unrelated… but do yourself a favor and get a doner kebab from the guy across the street from The Goldener Hirsch.
 It’s been years, and I still haven’t found a place with doners as good as that guy <3 And if you want to experience a local “treat,” there’s always the schneeball.
 It is a pastry that people either really like or everyone just tries it because they’re told to.
 I don’t know; I didn’t care for it, but maybe it’s like a rite of passage if you’re in R.o.d.T.
+There is definitely much better German food to try!
 Check the Wikipedia page if you want to read more about it.
 There’s really not that much information about it online.
 It’s basically a wad of dough that’s fried and covered in powdered sugar.
 It looks like a snowball, hence the Name.